-Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and anomalous behavior to protect your AWS accounts, workloads, and data stored in Amazon Simple Storage Service (Amazon S3).
-GuardDuty uses several techniques to identify indicators of compromise, such as machine learning (ML), anomaly detection, and integrated threat intelligence to identify and prioritize potential threats.
-GuardDuty is capable of analyzing tens of billions of events across multiple AWS data sources, such as AWS CloudTrail event logs, Amazon Virtual Private Cloud (VPC) flow Logs, and DNS query logs.
+Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts, Amazon Elastic Compute Cloud (EC2) workloads, container applications, Amazon Aurora databases, and data stored in Amazon Simple Storage Service (S3).
+GuardDuty combines machine learning, anomaly detection, network monitoring, and malicious file discovery, using both AWS and industry-leading third-party sources to help protect workloads and data on AWS.
+GuardDuty is capable of analyzing tens of billions of events across multiple AWS data sources, such as AWS CloudTrail event logs, Amazon Virtual Private Cloud (VPC) Flow Logs, Amazon Elastic Kubernetes Service (EKS) audit and system-level logs, and DNS query logs.

 Amazon GuardDuty identifies unusual activity within your accounts, analyzes the security relevance of the activity, and gives the context in which it was invoked.
-This allows a responderto determine if they should spend time on further investigation.
+This allows a responder to determine if they should spend time on further investigation.
 GuardDuty findings are assigned a severity, and actions can be automated by integrating with AWS Security Hub, Amazon EventBridge, AWS Lambda, and AWS Step Functions.
-Amazon Detective is also tightly integrated with GuardDuty, so deep forensic and root cause investigation has never been easier.
+Amazon Detective is also tightly integrated with GuardDuty, so you can perform deeper forensic and root cause investigation.

 Accurate, account-level threat detection